YourDataStories/Documentation/03.API/02.JSON-API/02.Fetching-Data/02.Fetching-Resources/docs.md

   "data": []
 }
 ```
-A server MUST respond to a successful request to fetch an individual resource with a resource object or null provided as the response document's primary data.
+The server responds to a successful request to fetch an individual resource with a resource object or null provided as the response document's primary data.

 null is only an appropriate response when the requested URL is one that might correspond to a single resource, but doesn't currently.